Cycling holiday in the Douro Valley, Portugal

 Leaving Régua behind, we began the climb up the Varosa Valley to Lamego.

-We pedalled over a medieval bridge, past historic monuments, and rode alongside more vineyards.
-We even had a fun gravel section through orchards to complete our adventure.
-Finally, we descended back to the Douro River at Régua where our trip ended.
+We rode through orchards, over a medieval bridge, past historic monuments, and alongside more vineyards.
+We even had a fun gravel section to complete our adventure.

 Cycling and wine tasting in the Douro region

-Our cycling tour of the Douro ended perfectly with a visit to Quinta da Firveda.
 Here, fifth generation winemaker Louísa welcomed us with a guided tour of the vineyard and winery.
-We learned about the family’s history and passion for winemaking before settling in to sample their port wine.
+We learned about her family’s history and passion for winemaking before settling in to sample their port wine.

 What’s cycling in the Douro region like?

-But, for me, the people of the Douro captured my heart the most.
-Every day, we received cheery waves and calls of ‘Bom dia’ (good morning) as we cycled through villages.
-We were met with warm welcomes, and received even warmer goodbyes with the promise of lasting friendships.
+But for me, it was the people of the Douro that captured my heart.
+Every day, we were greeted with cheerful waves and calls of Bom dia (good morning) as we cycled through villages.
+We received warm welcomes, and even warmer goodbyes, with the promise of lasting friendships.

-That’s the feeling I’ll remember most from my week cycling through the Douro - the genuine warmth and friendliness of its people.
+That’s what I’ll remember most from my week cycling around the Douro - the genuine warmth and kindness of the people.

 Our day by day itinerary